Description of Coverages

 This type of claim occurs when a NAU driver causes medical injury to another party.
 Injured parties may include occupants of another vehicle struck by a NAU vehicle, passengers riding in a NAU vehicle that is involved in an accident/collision, or a bicyclist/pedestrian struck by a NAU vehicle.

 Forms for filing a Notice of Claim Against the State of Arizona are not available on-line.
-These forms may be obtained directly from NAU Property and Liability Insurance Services at (928) 523-2009, or Contracting and Purchasing Services (bldg 47A) at (928) 523-4557.
+These forms may be obtained directly from NAU Insurance and Claims Services at (928) 523-2009, or Contracting and Purchasing Services (bldg 98B) at (928) 523-4557.

-For more information on Descriptions of Coverages, contact the Insurance Officer with Property and Liability Insurance Services, at (928) 523-2009.
+For more information on Descriptions of Coverages, contact the Insurance and Claims Services department, at (928) 523-2009.